casa7x/to-do-list/README.md

-# Have some problems with export/import JSON.
-I hope that I'll fix it soon
+# Have some problems with export/import JSON and some bugs with other features.
+I hope that I'll fix it all soon)